dtSearch .NET Standard API 2021.02

 Filters a search to allow only selected documents from an index to be returned.

 The SearchFilter object provides a way to designate which documents can be returned by a search.
-It is useful in situations where a text search using must be combined with a search of a database.
+It is useful in situations where a text search using must be combined with another search such as a search of a database.
 The database search is done first, and then the results of the database search are used to limit the dtSearch search.

 If the criteria for the SearchFilter can be expressed as one or more search requests, you can use SelectItemsBySearch to select documents in the SearchFilter.

 A search filter can cover any number of indexes.
 To add an index to a search filter, call addIndex() with the full path to the index.
 The path must be expressed exactly as it will be expressed in the search job.
 The AddIndex() method returns an integer that is used to identify that index when selecting and de-selecting documents for the filter.
 (This makes the selection and de-selection functions, which may be called thousands of times, more effiicent.)